What Size Furnace Do I Need?

 Where the Home is Located and Square Footage

 A lot of science goes into the sizing of new furnace installations, and country zones, square footage and tonnage all come into play.
-They work together to create the perfect system for your home.
+They work together to create the perfect system and provide comfortable temperatures for your home.

 Heating guides consider BTU’s per square footage (don’t worry, we will go ver BTU later) based on what climate zone you are located in, while taking into consideration home insulation and operating temperatures.
 Most HVAC experts place sizing for furnaces in moderate climates such as San Diego at approximately 25-40 BTU’s per square foot.

 But, square footage and climate alone will not design the perfect system.
 Other variables considered when sizing a new furnace are how many levels the home has, windows, and the style and frame type of those windows.
 These variables relate to heat loss and higher efficiency units can help control the cost related to heat loss.
 It is also a good idea while searching for a new furnace, to invest in upgraded insulation and consider dual pane windows.
-Hero programs have a number of great financing options available for energy efficient upgrades for homeowners that includes new high efficiency furnaces and window upgrades.
+Hero programs have a number of great financing options available for energy efficiency upgrades for homeowners that include new high energy efficient furnaces and window upgrades.